Benefits of Time & Attendance

 Improved Data Quality

-Manual timesheets must be key punched into a computer in order to be processed for payroll.
-Whenever data is keyed into a computer from a hand-written document, errors will be made.
+Key punching manual timesheets into a computer does not need to be necessary in processing payroll.
+Errors will most always occur when keying data into a computer from a hand-written document.
 These errors can cost you in many direct and indirect ways:

 Labor Regulation Compliance

-Quality ATA systems like the one Time & Pay offers eliminate the error subjectivity that can be involved in manually tracking time or manually adding up hours.
-Our ATA systems are set up so that employers automatically comply with FLSA regulations and are able to compile the data and provide reports to verify compliance.
+Quality ATA systems like the one Time & Pay offers eliminate the error subjectivity that can be involved in manually tracking time and manually adding up hours.
+We set up our ATA systems so that employers can automatically comply with FLSA regulations and are also able to compile the data and provide reports to verify compliance.

 Starting June 1, 2013, the newly implemented Affordable Care Act requires most businesses to report to the IRS verifiable data confirming Full Time Equivalent employees (FTE’s) for a certain time period .
 Our ATA systems are able to generate the reports employers need to verify FTE’s.